MetOffice/lfric_apps/README.md

 [![ci](https://github.com/MetOffice/lfric_apps/actions/workflows/ci.yml/badge.svg)](https://github.com/MetOffice/lfric_apps/actions/workflows/ci.yml)

-This repository is home to the LFRic-based science applications such as lfric_atm and the GungHo dynamical core.
+This repository is home to the LFRic-based science applications and libraries such as lfric_atm and the GungHo dynamical core.

 LFRic applications are based on the infrastructure developed in the [LFRic